Manireddy1508/Data-Analysis-Portfolio/README.md

 Dispatching Base Efficiency: The violin plot and heat maps show how different base numbers manage ride demand, helping to evaluate operational performance.

+##Technologies

+Python: The primary programming language used in this project.

+Jupyter Notebook: Used to write and run the analysis interactively.

+Pandas: For data manipulation and analysis.

+Plotly: For interactive visualizations (e.g., violin plots).

+Seaborn & Matplotlib: For generating heat maps and other visualizations.

+Folium: For creating geographical heat maps.